sevastosm/xe-chalenge/server/README.md

    ```sh
    npm start
    ```
-for demo purposes env flie exists in the root folder of the project.
+for demo purposes the .env flie exists in the root folder of the project.

 The server should now be running on `http://localhost:5000`.